 The device gateway will have the device identity, the gateway identity and the public keys of all devices being managed.
 The gateway will also contain the private key for itself, the block head and the cryptographic hash, which is considered as the ‘Proof of Work’ (POW) for each block.

 The primary objective, of this process, is to prevent any device spoofing and ensuring communication with a legitimate device.
 So, the device will have to perform three specific activities:

 - the device, when it joins the network, must share its certificate to confirm that it belongs to the network

 - the accessing gateway must confirm the originality of the device.

 - the data sent by the device must be proven that it is the original data.

 - Trustworthiness in the blockchain used

-The previous three mechanisms used to verify the devices’ identity and ensuring IoT security will only work if the blockchain is trustworthy, that the last mile problem is addressed and the devices that come into the network are genuine devices.
-Operationally, this credibility verification method is a little more complex compared to the centralised verification concept that is currently in trend, but this will ensure higher levels of IoT security and will protect the entire Network of Plentiful Things.
+The previous three mechanisms, used to verify the devices’ identity and ensuring IoT security, will only work with a trustworthy block-chain, last mile problem addressal and if only genuine devices come into the network.
+Operationally, this credibility verification method is a little more complex as compared to the currently trending, centralised verification concept, but this will ensure higher levels of IoT security and protection of the entire Network of Plentiful Things.